durantschoon/NounsVerbsandtheRest/README.md

 Had to run `npm i vite@latest` before I could run `npm run dev`

 Also had to run `npm i @mui/icons-material` to get the icons I needed.

+# ToDo

+fix: text should come out the same (and correctly) for both parsers
 # Stackblitz creation
 ## github-jfa5q4